nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-3. Finding students with overdue fees (i.e last payment date is more than one month ago) while all students are shown.

-   1. Prerequisite: Set at least one student's last payment date to within one month of the current date with `edit` command.
-Multiple students in the list.

-   1. Test case: `overdue`<br>
-      Expected: All students except those whose payment date is within one month from the current date are listed.
-The number of students found is displayed.

-4. Finding students with overdue fees while some students are hidden.

-   1. Prerequisite: Hide some students with overdue fees with `find` command.

-   1. Test case: `overdue`<br>
-      Expected: All students except those whose payment date is within one month from the current date are displayed again.
-The number of students found is displayed.

-5. Viewing schedule of classes

-    1. Prerequisites: There are students stored in Reeve currently with non-overlapping class times.

-    1. Test case: `schedule m/weekly d/02/11/2020`
-       Expected: Shows the schedule of classes in the whole week of 02/11/2020.

-    1. Test case: `schedule m/daily d/02/11/2020`
-       Expected: Shows the schedule of classes in the day of 02/11/2020.

-    1. Test case: `schedule m/dAiLy d/02/11/2020`
-       Expected: Shows the schedule successfully as the case letters of the view mode does not matter.

-    1. Test case: `schedule m/day d/02/11/2020`
-       Expected: Displays error message indicating invalid view mode.

-    1. Test case: `schedule m/weekly d/02-11-2020`
-       Expected: Displays error message indicating invalid date format.

-6. Finding a student while all students are being shown with several matching students

-   1. Prerequisites: List all students using the `list` command.
-Two students in the list.
-One student has name _Samuel_ and has school _yishun secondary_.
-Another student has name _Sam_ and has school _yishun sec school_.

-   1. Test case: `find n/samuel`<br>
-      Expected: Only the student with name _Samuel_ and school _yishun secondary_ shows up in the list.

-   2. Test case: `find n/sam`<br>
-      Expected: Only the student with name _Sam_ and school _yishun sec school_ showsinp on the list.

-   3. Test case: `find s/yishun sec`<br>
-      Expected: Both students show up in the list.

-   4. Incorrect find commands to try: `find`, `find samuel`, `find yishun sec`
-      Expected: No changes show up on the list.
-Error details shown in the status message.

-### F.4 Student Academic Features

-1. Adding an exam record to a student.

-   1. Prerequisites: At least one student in the students list.

-   1. Test case: `exam add 1 n/Mid Year 2020 d/08/12/2020 s/40/60`
-   <br>Expected: Mid Year 2020 exam record is added to the exams list of the first student in the displayed students list.

-   1. Test case: `exam add 1 n/Mid Year 2020 d/08/12/2020 s/50/10`
-   <br>Expected: No exam record is added due to invalid score as numerator is larger than denominator.

-   1. Test case: `exam add 1 n/Mid Year 2020 d/30/30/2020 s/50/100`
-   <br>Expected: No exam record is added due to invalid exam date.

-1. Deleting an exam record from a student.

-   1. Prerequisites: At least one student in the students list.
-At least one exam record in the student's exams list.

-   1. Test case: `exam delete 1 i/1`
-   <br>Expected: First exam record of the exam list of the first student in the displayed students list is deleted.
-Details of deleted exam record shown in the result display.

-   1. Test case: `exam delete 1 i/0`
-   <br>Expected: No exam is deleted due to invalid exam index.
-Error details shown in the result display.

-1. Displaying exam statistics of a student

-   1. Prerequisites: At least one student in the students list.

-   1. Test case: `exam stats 1`
-   <br>Expected: Opens the exam statistics window of the first student in the displayed students list.

-### F.5 Notes Feature

-### F.6 Saving Data

-1. Dealing with missing data files

-   1. Test case: `data/addressbook.json` missing or deleted<br>
-      Expected: Reeve initialises with sample student data, notebook data is intact.

-   1. Test case: `data/notebook.json` missing or deleted<br>
-      Expected: Reeve initialises with sample notebook data, student data is intact.

-1. Dealing with corrupted data files (Student data)

-   1. Prerequisite: Ensure `data/addressbook.json` is present.
-Modify the data using `edit` or `delete` to create `data/addressbook.json` if absent.

-   1. Test case: delete a random field from a random student in `addressbook.json`<br>
-      Expected: Reeve initialises with an empty student list.

-   1. Test case: duplicate a student's record again in `addressbook.json`<br>
-      Expected: Similar to previous.

-   1. Test case: invalid data in `addressbook.json` (e.g add special characters to the "name" field) <br>
-      Expected: Similar to previous.

-1. Dealing with corrupted data files (Notebook data)

-   1. Prerequisite: Ensure `data/notebook.json` is present.
-Modify the data using note commands to create `data/notebook.json` if absent.

-   1. Test case: "description" field has more than 80 characters<br>
-      Expected: Reeve initialises with an empty notebook.

-   1. Test case: "title" field has more than 15 characters<br>
-      Expected: Reeve initialises with an empty notebook.

-   1. Test case: duplicate note in `notebook.json`<br>
-      Expected: Similar to previous.

-### F.4 Finding students with overdue fees

 1. Finding students with overdue fees (i.e last payment date is more than one month ago) while all students are shown.